DandanGuo1993/Adaptive-Distribution-Calibration-for-Few-Shot-Learning-with-Hierarchical-Optimal-Transport/README.md

-Code for  "Adaptive Distribution Calibration for Few-Shot Learning with Hierarchical Optimal Transport", submitted to NeurIPS 2022.
+Code for  "Adaptive Distribution Calibration for Few-Shot Learning with Hierarchical Optimal Transport", in NeurIPS 2022.

 Requirements